trellisaze/silent-pool/README.md

 ## Dive In

 ### Backstory
 Silent Pool was created by Marc LeVan, a musician and photographer from Atlanta.
-The label specializes in ambient and experimental music, as well as abstract visual art.
-Our ethos is that when it comes to creative endeavors, there are no rules.
+He wanted to establish a platform for esoteric and underappreciated art.
+In other words, his goal is to go against the grain, and to break all the rules.

+Silent Pool specializes in ambient and minimalistic music.
+We also publish abstract visual art, and future plans include distributing written works.

 ### Aural Projects
 Music can be purchased on [Bandcamp](https://silentpool.bandcamp.com/music) and streamed on Spotify, Apple Music, and [SoundCloud](https://soundcloud.com/silentpoolrecords).